the-events-calendar/event-tickets/readme.txt

 = [5.7.0] 2023-11-16 =

 * Version - Event Tickets 5.7.0 is only compatible with The Events Calendar 6.2.7 and higher.
-* Version - Event Tickets 5.7.0 is only compatible with Event Tickets Plus 6.3.0 and higher.
+* Version - Event Tickets 5.7.0 is only compatible with Event Tickets Plus 5.8.0 and higher.
-* Feature - Include all the features to have Wallet Plus into Event Tickets.
+* Feature - Include all the features to have Wallet Plus compatibility into Event Tickets.
 * Tweak - Add tickets to the Tickets Commerce success page.
 [ETWP-30]
 * Tweak - Add tickets to the RSVP block confirmation state.
 [ETWP-62]
 * Language - 30 new strings added, 30 updated, 0 fuzzied, and 0 obsoleted